 Unlike most jurisdictions, which classify crimes as felonies and misdemeanors, the New Jersey Criminal Code classifies indictable violations as “crimes” and municipal offenses as “disorderly persons offenses” or "petty disorderly persons offenses."
 In the State of New Jersey, a disorderly person offense carries up to six months incarceration plus fines and penalties.
 Indictable crimes vary in degree of severity:

-- Fourth degree: Carries up to 18 months incarceration plus fines and penalties.
+- Fourth degree crime: Carries up to 18 months incarceration plus fines and penalties.

-- Third degree: Carries three to five years incarceration plus fines and penalties.
+- Third degree crime: Carries three to five years incarceration plus fines and penalties.

-- Second degree: Carries five to 10 years incarceration plus fines and penalties.
+- Second degree crime: Carries five to 10 years incarceration plus fines and penalties.

-- First degree: Carries 10 to 20 years incarceration, and more in some cases, plus fines and penalties.
+- First degree crime: Carries 10 to 20 years incarceration, and more in some cases, plus fines and penalties.

 Contact the attorneys at Brause, Brause & Ventrice, L.L.C. if you have been accused of a property crime in New Jersey.
 Call our Metuchen office at 732-767-0044 or use our online contact form to schedule a free consultation with a property crime attorney in Middlesex County.